lucky-vers/Advent-of-Code/README.md

 # Advent of Code

 A repository to store my attempts through the various years' **Advent of Code** challenges.
+All code given is for the **second** part of every challenge only.

 | Year | Stars (out of 50) |
 |------|-------------------|